KarlOlson/SEED-Emulator/README.md

 * Build your own custom lightweight VM
 * Use the SEED security base VM (Ubuntu) with a few additions.
+* Run on host without any VM (preferred for resource/performance).

 If you are just exploring, the SEED security VM has a lot of built-in security vulnerabilities and components that are used by other SEED security labs.
 If you are just focused on the Internet Emulator, a clean build is the better approach.